powered by FreeFind

 A MAN'S HAND BITTEN OFF BY A HORSE

-A surgical operation of a very interesting character was performed at Fort Pitt Hospital, CHATHAM, on Monday, on a soldier named Thomas DANCE, belonging to the 12th Lancers, who had his arm amputated for the second time, in consequence of the frightful injuries he received from being bitten by a ferocious horse in the Crimea.
+A surgical operation of a very interesting character was performed at Fort Pitt Hospital, Chatham, on Monday, on a soldier named Thomas DANCE, belonging to the 12th Lancers, who had his arm amputated for the second time, in consequence of the frightful injuries he received from being bitten by a ferocious horse in the Crimea.
 DANCE was engaged at Balaklava drawing water for troops, and whilst so occupied saw a horse, with mane & tail erect, galloping furiously towards him.
-In a moment the horse seized him in his mouth, threw him down, and, kneeling on his body with is his fore legs, commenced tearing his clothes off, lacerating his breast and shoulder in a frightful manner.
+In a moment the horse seized him in his mouth, threw him down, and, kneeling on his body with its fore legs, commenced tearing his clothes off, lacerating his breast and shoulder in a frightful manner.
 The poor fellow put out his hand to protect the lower part of his body, when the animal seized it in his mouth and bit it off.
 Some of his comrades coming to his succour, armed with stout clubs, the ferocious beast was beaten off.
 Before, however, the horse could be secured, he bit off a finger of another man, and severely injured the shoulder of the veterinary surgeon of the regiment.
 He was of Arab breed.
 DANCE's arm was amputated just above the wrist.
 He was soon afterwards send to England.
 It was found necessary to amputate the remaining portion of the arm on Monday, and he is now doing well.
 He was formerly in the 15th Hussars, from which he volunteered. - South Eastern Gazette.

-11 Aug 1886
+1886

 Prince Albert Victor on Friday presented new colours to the East Kent Regiment, popularly known as the Buffs, now stationed at Dover.